 - full length side zip

 - No storage bag

-Some of the most durable pants on our list are the Zeta LT Pants from Arc’teryx.
+Some of the most durable pants on our list are the Zeta SL Pants from Arc’teryx.
 With a reinforced hem, inseam, and lower leg in addition to articulated knees and seat, these pants will last through your most rugged adventures.
-Zippered pockets on the side are perfect for keeping your phone or money accessible and dry, and the lace hooks keep water from getting in by securing the pants to your boots.
-These pants are lightweight and durable thanks to Gore-Tex fabric lined with knit backing for comfort.
-This comfort and durability are reflected in the cost, however; these pants are the most expensive pair for women on our list.
+They are super lightweight (SL), durable and highly packable thanks to Gore-Tex ACLITE Plus tech.
+This fabric isn’t lined but has improved next-to-skin comfort.
+Though an ideal option for long trips in changeable conditions, this comfort and durability are reflected in the cost, making them the most expensive pair for women on our list.

 - Durable Gore-Tex fabric

 - Super lightweight